kevinresol/ufront-nodejs-guide/README.md

 ## Overview

+#### What is Ufront?

+From Ufront repo:

+> Ufront is a client/server MVC web framework for Haxe.
+It allows you to share models, views and controllers between both server-side and client-side code.
+Client side, your app will run as a fast single-page-app.
+But everything can still work server-side - which makes for fast first page loads, great SEO, and a good fallback for old browsers.

 #### Why NodeJS only?

 Actually, Ufront does support the neko and php target (and they work very well).